Drookoo/photo-portfolio/content/_index.md

 ---
 desc:
-- I am a big fan of storytelling
+- A big fan of telling stories
 - and a good night's rest.
 ---